 When JGr.
 200 was activated following the Allied landings in Normandy in June 1944, its constituent Staffeln were drawn from aircraft and pilots of the training formations JG 101 (3./JGr.
 200) and Jagdgruppe Süd (1. and 2./JGr.
 200).
-Detachments from Süd had been operating in the defence of Southern France and claiming victories since late April and some of its successful pilots would continue to score as members of JGr.
+Detachments from Süd had been operating in the defence of Southern France and claiming victories since at least late 1943 and some of its successful pilots would continue to score as members of JGr.
 200. There were also losses.
 For example, at 14.30 hrs. (local time) on 25 May a German fighter crashed north of Fréjus on the Cannes road Near Bagnols-en-Forêt both a German fighter and an American bomber crashed with one of the Americans saved while the Luftwaffe pilot parachuted successfully.
 However the first victory accredited to JGr.
 200 — by one source at any rate — occurred before D-Day, a P-51 claimed by Fw.
 Rainer Müller-Haagen of “Sonderkommando JGr.
 200” at 10.42 hours (local time) on 27 May, south west of the Rhône Delta and just 50 m. above the sea.
 Units of the US 15th Air Force were raiding French marshalling yards and airfields, escorted by P-51s and P-38s.
 Over Montpellier/Fréjorgues aerodrome:

 “7 Me 109’s made an attack on one formation of bombers from 6 o’clock, firing rockets and cannon from 500 yards.
 The escort [49 P-51s of the 31st FG] engaged and 4 of these A/C split up into pairs and fought back aggressively.”